terrordel/pumpfun-bot/README.md

 - Delete

-# MY OTHER PROJECT FOR SALE: Multichainsniper
+# MY OTHER PROJECT: Multichainsniper
 Multi chain and multi wallet sniper that works on a variety of decentralized exchanges as well.
 Optimized methods are used in order to make this one of the fastest, if not the fastest sniper on the market

 ## Contact
-Sales have reopened.
-Message me on telegram if you are interested
+Message me on telegram for more info
 - [Telegram](https://t.me/nonlinearlogic)